Aspose/apireference.aspose.com/content/sites/aspose/cells/english/java/com.aspose.cells/digitalsignaturecollection/_index.md

 Provides a collection of digital signatures attached to a document.

+**Example**

+The following example shows how to validate digital signature.

 ```
 //workbook from a signed source file
          Workbook signedWorkbook = new Workbook("signedFile.xlsx");